It looks like you're using IE11...

 All new HMOs must have planning permission and building control approval.
 An application will not be processed if the property does not have these approvals.

-Anyone considering developing an HMO or converting an existing property into a HMO must apply for planning permission.
+Anyone considering developing an HMO or converting an existing property into an HMO must apply for planning permission.

 Each local council can refuse an application for a new HMO licence if there is overprovision of HMOs in the locality.
 The council will decide how much HMO accommodation is needed for a particular area.

-Before issuing a HMO licence, the council must establish if the landlord or agent is a suitable person to let privately rented property.
+Before issuing an HMO licence, the council must establish if the landlord or agent is a suitable person to let privately rented property.

 When completing the application, the landlord or agent must declare and produce evidence of any criminal record (if one exists).
 The NI HMO unit will then consider whether the applicant has any relevant convictions (motoring offences would not normally be relevant, but a conviction for fraud or theft could be since the operator would be in a position of trust).
 They will also review previous engagement with regulatory services either within local councils or other statutory agencies such as Police Service of Northern Ireland (PSNI) and Northern Ireland Fire and Rescue Service.